NM001/Pro001/README.md

 Collaborative prototype under private licence copyright (all rights reserved with NM001 prior to legal agreement)

-Hi there I am the project manager, I need your help to build a new kind of modular tool
+Hi there !
+I am the project manager, with your help we are going to build a new kind of modular tool

-First, we will develop a responsive single page web app with Javascript and ArangoDB
+First of all we will develop a responsive single page web app with Javascript and ArangoDB

-We may not implement any library or framework besides ArangoDB 3.x Foxx, Bootstrap and Vue.js
+We may not implement any library or frameworks besides ArangoDB 3.x Foxx and Vue.js

-The idea is to keep all code as clear and simple as possible
+The idea is to keep the code as clear and simple as possible from the outset

-May you fork a smartphone app, make sure it is built as a module of the core app
+May you fork a mobile app, make sure it is built as a module from the main core app

 For now this is all we need :